 The tiny Central American country of Belize punches well above its weight in terms of wildlife.
 Just offshore a large population of West Indian manatees make their home in the warm coastal waters, a habitat that forms an important part of the Mesoamerican Biological Corridor.
 These gentle herbivorous creatures live their entire lives (up to 50-60 years) in the water and have no natural predators, yet are all too often injured or orphaned by irresponsible fishing and boating accidents.
 This project gives you the opportunity to help rehabilitate orphaned and injured

 You will work with a Manatee Rehabilitation Centre (the only one in the Region) founded in 1998 to care for orphaned or injured manatees found in Belizean waters.
 It was here that Belize’s first rehabilitation of an orphaned manatee took place, and ‘Woody’ was successfully released back into the wild after more than 2 years of care.
 Volunteers played a critical role in Woody’s rehabilitation, and that of all of his successors, helping provide the 24-hour intensive care in the early days, and then sharing the duties of feeding and pool cleaning as he grew.

 Work is shared among volunteers, and involves all aspects of manatee care.
 This includes food preparation of the milk replacement formula, bottle-feeding in the water, clean-up, support during transfer between pools, regular weighing, medical check-ups, etc. Carers also spend time working with the calf, providing companionship in the water in the early developmental stage, and monitoring behaviour.
 Other essential activities include emptying, cleaning, filling and maintenance of the pools to ensure a clean environment for the calf or calves.

-Travel & Accom.
+Travel & Accommodation

 Accommodation is basic, with shared thatched, screened cabanas (sorry – no air conditioning or fans!), with adjoining bathrooms.
 However, there is generally a breeze coming off the lagoon and temperatures are lower than further inland.
 Food preparation and consumption are both social occasions with everyone contributing towards cooking and washing up.
 Both vegetarians and non-vegetarians are welcome.